PennyLaneAI/pennylane/doc/introduction/pulse.rst

 ParametrizedEvolution
 ---------------------
-# ToDo: consolidate and clarify into information
+# ToDo: consolidate and clarify intro information

 During a pulse sequence, the state evolves according to the time-dependent Schrodinger equation